What are problem solving skills and why are they important?

 Here’s an example of a resume bullet point that demonstrates problem solving skills, written using the PAR method:

-Using hard numbers and percentages to back up your claims lends further credibility to your resume.
+Using hard numbers and percentages to back up your resume skills makes your qualifications more credible.

 In your cover letter